Peter King's Monday Morning QB: On Browns, Draft

 • How do you turn around a losing team?
 There’s no formula.
 For 19 years the Browns have been trying with all kinds of quarterbacks, with all kinds of formulas, with all kinds of coaches.
 Now they’ll try it with a 6-foot 5/8-inch passer who was fourth on the respected Mike Mayock’s quarterback draft board.
 I had an interesting discussion with Browns vice president of player personnel Alonzo Highsmith about the quarterback position.
 He told me he had the good fortune as a player in the NFL scouting business to always be around good to excellent quarterbacks, going back to his senior year in high school in Florida, when Mike Shula was his quarterback.
 He played with Bernie Kosar and Vinny Testaverde at the University of Miami, and then, in his NFL stops, with Warren Moon, Troy Aikman, Testaverde, Joe Montana (in his last training camp in the NFL, in Kansas City) … and then, as a scout in Green Bay, with Brett Favre and Aaron Rodgers.
 Said Highsmith: “I’ve never been concerned with the big arm or the size, necessarily.
 Those things help, obviously.
 But I was always looking for traits.
 Favre and Montana and Kosar and Rodgers and Troy—they had the kind of presence, like when you were a young kid and your big brother was around, and you always felt a lot more confident when your brother was there with you.
 One night in training camp my last summer, with Kansas City, we had the night off.
 Montana was going out with the guys and he saw me laying on my bed and he says, ‘Let’s go, Highsmith.
 Everybody’s going.
 Let’s go.’
 They all had that smirk, that stare, that attitude.
 You never saw the deer in the headlights.
 When I met Baker, I saw that in him.
 And I told him, ‘You could have played with me at Miami.
 You could have been one of us.’”

 • About those jerseys.
 In the picture atop the column, you see six Browns jerseys flanking Mayfield.
 The backstory: Walking around the Browns tailgate party on draft night in a downtown Cleveland parking lot, my eyes kept going to the endless parade of Browns jerseys.
 THOMAS (Joe Thomas, 73) led the pack, but he had good competition from BROWN (Jim Brown, 32) and GARRETT (Myles Garrett, 95).
 So I spent 20 minutes doing a lap around the parking lot and snapping 26 different jerseys and one T-shirt.
-A fan from New Albany, Ohio wore this: I Still Hate John Elway.
+A fan from New Albany, Ohio, wore this: I Still Hate John Elway.
 In Cleveland, some things never change.

 • So did the Browns do the right thing?
 Big answer: I don’t know.
 I don’t how you can know anything 72 hours after any player is drafted.
 The biggest problem I have with instant analysis on draft picks is instant analysis on draft picks.
 In 2014, Bleacher Report gave the Browns an A-plus for the Manziel pick.
 NFL.com gave the Browns an A-minus for the entire haul, including the eighth pick in the draft, cornerback Justin Gilbert, a gigantic bust.
 Overall, I trust the Pro Football Focus grades, and PFF, with an NFL eye on college prospects, had Mayfield as the top-rated quarterback in college football in 2016 and 2017.
 And if you hire three men with long experience at a franchise that’s picked great quarterbacks—Favre and Rodgers—and they unanimously believe Mayfield was the best of the five-quarterback first round, well, I think you've got to let them do their jobs and give them a shot to be right.